berkeley-stat243/stat243-fall-2022/syllabus.md

-The grade for this course is primarily based on assignments due every 1-2 weeks, two quizzes (likely in early-mid October and mid-late November, or possibly a single quiz/exam in November, and a final group project.
+The grade for this course is primarily based on assignments due every 1-2 weeks, two quizzes (likely in early-mid October and mid-late November), and a final group project.
 I will also provide extra credit questions on some problem sets.
 There is no final exam.
-50% of the grade is based on the problem sets, 25% on the quizzes, 15% on the project, and 10% on your participation in discussions on Piazza, your responses to the in-class Google forms questions, as well as occasional brief questions that I will ask you to answer in advance of the next class.
+50% of the grade is based on the problem sets, 25% on the quizzes, 15% on the project, and 10% on your participation in discussions on Ed, your responses to the in-class Google forms questions, as well as occasional brief questions that I will ask you to answer in advance of the next class.